McGrapefruit/pink-quanta/content/SPACE/Obsidian/Obsidian.md

 Obsidian is a note app which can be configured and used in a million different ways, from simplistic note-taking to advanced *Information-Management-Systems*.

+There are a lot of reasons of [[Why I use Obsidian|why I use Obsidian]] instead of any other software.
+**Data-sovereignty** (offline data, no vendor lock-in, human readable markdown files which can be imported into every other tool), as well as the **freedom to build any workflow** you come up with, are only a view of the reasons.

+==Obsidian is for everybody who writes notes about "stuff" ==(literally anything) ==and wants to keep and easily find those notes again in the future== (future-proof).

+Its is great for students/university/Education, (Project) Managers, Assistants, Side-Husslers, Hobbies, (Journal-)Writers etc. – anything that has to do with organisation or writing.
+If you are already using tools like Evernote, Apple-notes, onenote or similar, you will LOVE Obsidian.

-Many new users complain about being overwelmed by the sheere possibilities of customization through different plugins and setups.
-**In my opinion the obsidian online-community paints a picture of an overly complicated software**, which is aimed at hardcore academics, PKM-Nerds, computer scientists or for Pen&Paper-Gaming/World-building.
+Many new users complain about being overwelmed by the sheere possibilities of customization through different plugins and setups. **In my opinion the obsidian online-community paints a picture of an overly complicated software**.
 But thats not true at all.

-==Obsidian is for everybody who writes notes about stuff ==(literally anything) ==and wants to easily find those notes again in the future== (future-proof).

-Its is great for students/university/Education, (Project) Managers, Assistants, Side-Husslers, Hobbies, (Journal-)Writers etc. – anything that has to do with organisation or writing. **If you are already using tools like Evernote, Apple-notes, onenote or similar, you will LOVE Obsidian.**

 When opening the app for the first time, the app is bare-naked and has only the most necessary functions: